ShiftCreatorSpace/starter-react-ts-redux/README.md

-# React Typescript & Redux (just add water) Starter Code
+# React Typescript & Redux Starter Code

-granularity: file & code structure, react router and redux integration, example actions, reducers, and types
+Template granularity: File & code structure, react router and redux integration, example actions, reducers, and types.

+Too much boilerplate?
+Try React Contexts instead of redux (https://reactjs.org/docs/context.html)!

-added by @eric
+Added by @zhongeric

-## getting started
+## Getting started

-Fork this repo and off you go!
+Fork this repo, in the base directory run `npm install && npm start`.

-## what is this?
+## What is this?

 Great question.
 This is the standard typescript create-react-app with react-router and notably, _redux_, improved file structure and code organization.
 It has all of the code needed for a property stored in redux "foo", including actions, reducers, and types.

-## lol ok why don't I just use create-react-app
+## Lol ok why don't I just use create-react-app

 Have fun adding redux by hand :)

-## how do I deploy & publish this?
+## Hhow do I deploy & publish this?

 I recommend Netlify (https://www.netlify.com/), it's free and super simple to use.
 Make an account and set up a new site from Git.
 Then link your Github and select your project's repo.
 And boom, it'll auto deploy whenever you push to main / master.